 The more responsible approach is to recommend your grandchild uses federal loans which have more flexible repayment options than private loans and are usually easier to get.
 Then, once your student has graduated, help them repay their loans.
 This doesn’t affect your grandchild’s ability to get federal aid, but loan payments are a taxable gift.
 That means you need to stay within the annual limits mentioned earlier of $15,000 per year, ($30,000 for joint gifts) when using this method for paying for a grandchild’s college.

 Giving the Gift of Higher Education

 It’s hard to imagine that in the last 30 years, the average college tuition for a public four-year institution has risen by 213%, according to CNBC.
 The burden of paying for college for an 18-year-old fresh out of high school has never been worse.
 So, giving the gift of higher education is even more powerful than ever before.
 While college isn’t for everyone, for some it’s invaluable!

 If you want to ease your grandkid’s future financial burdens, then paying for your grandchild’s college is a great start, and we’re here to help you achieve that goal.
 Barber Financial Group has a different outlook on life in retirement.
 We aren’t only here as an investment firm, we are here to give you and your loved ones the future you’ve been dreaming of and working toward your entire life.
 We want to bring that dream to fruition by planning your financial future and attaining and exceeding those goals.
 In other words, we want you to live your one best financial life, where the finance doesn’t hinder you and your family’s future, including your grandchild’s dream of graduating from college.

-If planning like this sounds like something you would like to try, give us a call at 913-393-1000 or fill out the form below and a Barber Financial Group advisor will be in contact with you to discuss how we can help.
+If planning like this sounds like something you would like to try, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Schedule Complimentary Consultation